 Aspiration, food or liquid getting misdirected into the airway, can be a source of aspiration pneumonia and result in a hospitalization and recommendation for altering the diet, which often includes thickening liquids.

-Thickened liquids, no matter what formula to get there, are often enjoyed by patients, and many individuals, once out of the hospital or rehab, do not adhere to the recommendation to drink thickened liquids, and resume thin liquids on their own.
+Thickened liquids, no matter what formula, are not often enjoyed by patients once out of the hospital or rehab.
+These individuals generally do not adhere to the recommendation to drink thickened liquids and resume thin liquids n their own.